ibm-cloud-docs/pattern-webapp-openshift-vpc/security-design.md

 - Separation of duties - No user should be given enough privileges to misuse the system on their own.
 No developer access to production.
 - Least privilege - restrict access privileges of authorized personnel to the minimum necessary to perform their jobs.

-separate resource groups to isolate production and non-production environments.
+Separate resource groups to isolate production and non-production environments.
 Within each resource group a landing zone is created using a VPC.

 The Production VPC is privatenot connected to the internet with administrative and operator access through a Bastion host.